Jiarui1111/dex-aggregator/README.md

 # DEX Aggregator (Uniswap V3)

-A full-stack decentralized exchange aggregator based on Uniswap V3.
+A decentralized exchange aggregator based on Uniswap V3.
 This project supports limit order creation, optimal routing via Dijkstra search, on-chain quote fetching, and swap execution — all in a modular FastAPI backend.

 ---